rkrolick/wdi_project3/planning/user_stories.md

         edema
         PT

-Assess ment and Plan
+Assessment and Plan

-* I can see pertinent information, and tehn expand to see that total information
+* I can see pertinent information, and then expand to see that total information
 * I can click something that takes me to a printable version, showing all patients and pertinent info in a table.